 IUCN documented that the Congolese authorities and its partners have confiscated 16 Grauer’s gorilla infants from military and civilian society since 2003.
 This number is extremely low, indicating that hundreds, possibly thousands of baby gorillas died in the process, or were successfully shipped out of the country.

 All 55 chimpanzees at our sanctuary alone were rescued from the bushmeat and pet trade.
-We are only one of three sanctuaries in the country, so do the math…
+And we are only one of three sanctuaries in the country.
+Do the math…

 Why would someone eat a gorilla or chimp?